 What is traveller’s diarrhea?

 Traveller’s diarrhea is the most common health problem among travellers.
 It can occur in as many as 50% of travellers depending on the region they visit.
 Several bacteria are responsible for causing TD.
 They are usually contracted through contaminated water or food or through contact with an infected person.
-Your pharmacist can tell you what to do to avoid getting TD.
+Fortunately, your pharmacist can tell you what to do to avoid traveller's diarrhea.

 If you get TD during your vacations, you’ll probably have the following symptoms: